 A “Newsletter Writer of the Year Competition” is held annually: a winning article and two runners-up are chosen from the past year’s published articles and reports.

 YMC is affiliated to the British Mountaineering Council and plays a part in national and regional policy development, and benefits from BMC services.
 Further, provided renewal of Full Membership is completed by 31 January, Members of the YMC (but not children), residing in the British Isles but not elsewhere, are covered by world-wide BMC Third Party Liability Insurance.
 Note, this is NOT personal comprehensive accident insurance.
-Aspirant Members are covered until the expiry of their 12 months’ membership.
 For full information of the cover see the BMC website www.thebmc.co.uk , “BMC Insurance Centre”, “Clubs”.

-Affiliation to BMC also entitles YMC Members to one complementary copy of BMC’s Summit magazine per year, which is posted out.
+Affiliation to BMC also entitles YMC Members to one complimentary copy of BMC’s Summit magazine per year, which is posted out.

 Discounts are available at many outdoor sports shops on production of a current YMC Membership Card.